jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 When I run this, it builds all the way but then the app crashes right away with this error:

-General/PodTool has exited due to signal 10 (SIGBUS).
+PodTool has exited due to signal 10 (SIGBUS).

 I think that is a memory leak, but I am not sure.
 Anyone have any ideas for this?